-Cottontail rabbits belong to the order lagomorph.
-Two types of cottontail rabbits live in Massachusetts: the Eastern Cottontail, Sylvilagus floridanus, and the New England Cottontail, Sylvialgus transitionalis.
-These two animals look a lot alike but do differ slightly in appearance.
+Two types of cottontail rabbits live in Massachusetts: the Eastern Cottontail and the New England Cottontail.
+While similar in appearance, the New England Cottontail has shorter ears and a slightly smaller body size.
+Both species can be differentiated from the snowshoe hare by their lack of season variation in their fur coloring.
 There are twelve species of cottontails in the United States, with the Eastern Cottontail being the most common.

 Cottontails like to live in brushy areas, such as fields bordering woodlands, brush piles, and thickets.
 They survive well in the suburbs and get all they need for food, water, and shelter there.
 Cottontails are most active at dawn and dusk and forage for food into the early nighttime hours.
 In the spring and summer they eat grasses and leafy plants; in the fall and winter they primarily eat buds, twigs, bark, and young trees.

 Eastern Cottontails are sexually mature at about two months of age and breed from April to September.
 They usually have three to four litters of about five kittens.
 New England Cottontails are sexually mature at age two, breed from March to about August, and have three litters a year.
 Nests typically are made in small depressions in the ground and are lined with grass and fur from the mother.